PAP–UMNO relations: Formation of Malaysia

 After Malayan independence, the PAP and UMNO-led governments of Singapore and Malaya began negotiating a merger of their respective territories in 1960.
 Initially, Tunku Abdul Rahman, the prime minister of Malaya, refused.
-But fears that the MCP would seize Singapore and use it as a baze against Malaya led him to relent.
+But fears that the MCP would seize Singapore and use it as a base against Malaya led him to relent.
 Singapore additionally sought complete independence from Britain, and a guaranteed common market.

 On 24 April 1961 Lee Kuan Yew proposed a united Malaysia to Tunku Abdul Rahman, after which Tunku invited Lee to prepare a paper elaborating the idea.
 On 9 May, Lee sent the final version of the paper to Tunku and then deputy Malayan Prime Minister Abdul Razak.
 In the paper, Lee wrote : "Therefore, a plan to create a federation of these three territories must be tactfully and gradually introduced into the minds of the peoples of the three territories, and should be presented as a desire of the peoples living in this region, and not initiated by the British."
 There were doubts about the practicality of the idea but Lee assured the Malayan government of continued Malay political dominance in the new federation.
 Razak supported the idea of the new federation and worked to convince Tunku to back it.

 Singapore became part of Malaysia after referendum, on the condition that all citizens of Singapore would become Malaysian citizens.
 Singapore would also retain autonomy in areas such as labour and education, and the right to maintain English, Mandarin, Malay and Tamil as official languages.
 The Federation of Malaysia was established on 16 September 1963 under those conditions.